Overview

 As an ENVS major, you will undertake a substantial, independent research project that demonstrates the development of depth of your environmental education and your ability to approach environmental issues from a systems-based, interdisciplinary perspective.

 The senior capstone project usually takes the form of a research paper, but may also take the form of substantial creative works for those whose area of curricular focus is in the arts.
-The choice of topic should reflect your area of curricular focus in consultation with, and with approval from, the chair and the faculty mentor.
-Capstone papers are written during the fall semester of the senior year and are due early in the spring semester.
+The choice of topic should reflect your area of curricular focus.
+Capstone topics are finalized early in the fall semester, and the initial stages of the project are completed independently during the fall semester.
+Writing milestones and workshops occur during the first half of the Senior Seminar course (ENVS 461) in the spring semester, with the final capstone due during the week prior to spring break.

 Required Characteristics